5c077m4n/await-fn/readme.md

 	- `web: boolean` set to true if you would like to have the returned error in a [HTTP Responder](https://www.npmjs.com/package/http-responder) object.

-	- `throw: boolean` set to true if you wish the error to be thrown instead of returned.
+	- `throwError: boolean` set to true if you wish the error to be thrown instead of returned (*this is different from the previous `throw` option if past versions*).

 ### Returned values: